Cost to start your small business: What to budget & how to save

 Smart technology

-- invest in refurbished technology – pre-owned devices returned to their original condition
+- invest in refurbished technology, such as pre-owned devices returned to their original condition

-- choose cloud-based software that scales with the business – for example, by starting with a single-user license and upgrading it as the company grows
+- choose cloud-based software that scales with your business, for example, by starting with a single-user license and upgrading as your company grows

 Insurance and risk management

-Insurance protects a business from risks and liabilities.
+Insurance protects your business from risks and liabilities.

 Types of business insurance

-Property insurance – covers damage to a business’s physical assets, like buildings and machinery
+- property insurance – covers damage to your business's physical assets, like buildings and machinery

 1. Build a budget